Resource Center

 Straight answers to the questions USCIS won't tell you.

-What 'certified' really means, why translations get rejected, and how to make sure yours is accepted the first time.
+What 'certified' really means, why translations get rejected, and how to file a translation that meets 8 CFR §103.2(b)(3).

 Can USCIS Reject a Certified Translation?
 (And What to Do About It)